arista-eosplus/puppet-eos/guide/gettingstarted.rst

 Follow the standard practices for installing either Puppet Enterprise or Puppet Open-source master servers and your environment(s).
 As the paths to various items and specifics may vary from system to system, you might need to make minor adjustments to the instructions, below, to conform to your particular system.
 The command ``puppet confing print`` can assist you in locating the right directories.

 On the master, install the `Forge: puppet-eos`_ module (Source: `GitHub: puppet-eos`_).
 This module is self-contained including the types and providers specific to EOS.
-Compare this to the netdev_stdlib module in which PuppetLabs maintains a common set of Types in netdev_stdlib and the EOS providers are in puppet-netdev.
+There is also a `netdev_stdlib <https://forge.puppetlabs.com/netdevops/netdev_stdlib>`_ module in which PuppetLabs maintains a common set of Types in netdev_stdlib and the EOS providers are in `netdev_stdlib_eos <https://forge.puppetlabs.com/aristanetworks/netdev_stdlib_eos>`_.

-Add the puppet-eos module to your server's modulepath.
+Add the puppet-eos module to your server's modulepath:

 Puppet installer::